Why This Undervalued Financial Stock Could Gain 86%

 Its wealth management business also became much stronger during the credit crisis as embattled rival Citigroup (NYSE: C) was forced to sell a 51% stake in its Smith Barney brokerage business to Morgan Stanley to raise capital and survive.
 Morgan Stanley combined Smith Barney with its own broker business and is now one of the largest brokers in the world.

 The combination of a leading investment bank and brokerage business could prove very lucrative for investors going forward.
 But it’s not yet reflected in earnings.
 Overall, Morgan Stanley is still in recovery mode from the financial crisis and posted a return on equity (ROE) of only 7.8%, well below the 20.4% it reported before the crisis hit.
-First quarter ROE was only 6.2% off the firm’s quarter-end of $27 per share.
+First quarter ROE was only 6.2% off the firm’s quarter-end book value of $27 per share.

 Action to Take –> Analysts currently project 2011 earnings of $2.40 per share.
 At the current share price, the forward price-to-earnings (P/E) multiple is quite reasonable at less than 11.
 Within the next couple of years, I see ROE returning to double digits.
-An ROE of 12 suggests earnings of $3.24 per share, and maintaining the current P/E would a share price of almost $36 per share, or nearly 40% above current levels.
+An ROE of 12 suggests earnings of $3.24 per share, and maintaining the current P/E would mean a share price of almost $36 per share, or nearly 40% above current levels.

 I eventually see an ROE of 15% and earnings north of $4 per share for Morgan Stanley.
 A reasonable P/E of 12 means the stock can potentially gain more than 86% from current levels.
-It may take a few years for Morgan Stanley to recover to these profit levels, but this would still double-digit annual stock gains for investors.
+It may take a few years for Morgan Stanley to recover to these profit levels, but this would still mean double-digit annual stock gains for investors.